Welcome to Real Property Defense Research!

 - One of our members was able to buy his house back from the bank after the auction and shaved off 35% of his debt in the process (this is very rare).

-- One of our members received close to $200k in surplus funds proceeds without having to pay 30% to an attorney to help collect it for her.
+- Several of our members received their surplus funds proceeds without having to pay 30% to an attorney to help collect it.

 - We find that a hybrid do-it-yourself approach with limited scope attorney (i.e. attorney help for important court hearings) is both stronger and easier on the pocketbook than relying on an attorney from the start.